- Life insurance companies require a video or in personal call to confirm your identity

 Can you avoid a life insurance application interview?

-Unfortunately, you can’t play hookey on this one—you can’t avoid an insurance application if you want life insurance.
+No, if you want life insurance you have to complete the application form and interview process.
 This is the case for both term life insurance and permanent life insurance.
 In order to place coverage, the insurance company needs to know information about you and your life to know if it’s in their best financial interest to insure you.
-Those are just the breaks!
-It’s just business!

 Do I have to tell the insurance company everything on a life insurance exam?